 Women Construction Owners and Executives, USA (WCOE) is a national association representing women owners and executives in the construction industry.
 Women business owners have historically been and continue to be disadvantaged in their ability to obtain contracts, capital, bonding, and access to market opportunities.
-This is especially true in non-traditional fields such as construction.
-WCOE advocates for laws and regulations that will create a level playing field for women business owners in the construction industry.
+This is especially true in non-traditional elds such as construction.
+WCOE advocates for laws and regulations that will create a level playing field for all women in the construction industry.

 Opposition to Self-Certification